-Yes, it is possible to file bankruptcy without an attorney.
-Although it might not be too difficult filing a Chapter 7 case, Chapter 13 cases present even more challenges for the pro se filer.
-More forms, more calculations and a payment plan that must be approved by the Chapter 13 Trustee and the judge.
-Here’s a rundown of what you’ll face as a pro se Chapter 13 debtor.
+It is possible to file bankruptcy without an attorney, and Chapter 13 cases present even more challenges for pro se filers than Chapter 7 cases.
+More forms, more calculations, and a payment plan must be approved by a Chapter 13 trustee and a judge.

-First of all, the Chapter 13 debtor must file two forms that together form the Means Test for a Chapter 13 case.
+Chapter 13 debtors must file either one or two forms that together determine the duration and available income for a Chapter 13 repayment plan.

-The first is the Chapter 13 Statement of Your Current Monthly Income and Calculation of Commitment Period, Official Form B122C-1.
-This form calculates your average monthly income and uses that to determine whether your case should last three years or as long as five years.
-In short, if your family income is less than the median for your state, your plan only needs to last three years.
+The first form is the Chapter 13 Statement of Your Current Monthly Income and Calculation of Commitment Period, Official Form B122C-1.
+This calculates your average monthly income and uses that figure to determine whether your case should last three years or as long as five years.
+In short, if your family income is less than the median for your state, your plan needs to last only three years.
 If your family income is more than the median, it needs to last five years.
-The median is the point at which 50 percent of families fall above and 50 percent fall below.
-For cases filed after November 1, 2015, the median incomes can be found here: Median Family Income
+The median is the point at which 50% of families fall above and 50% fall below.

 Chapter 13 Plans

-Once the income and expense calculations have been made and the commitment period (three to five years) has been determined, the payment plan can be calculated.
+Once the income and expense calculations have been made and the commitment period has been determined, a payment plan can be calculated.
 The payment plan will include amounts for

-- attorneys fee, if being paid through the plan
+- Attorneys fees, if being paid through the plan

-- administrative fee to the Chapter 13 trustee
+- Administrative fees to the Chapter 13 trustee

-*In some districts, known as conduit jurisdictions, debtors are required to make their entire house payment through the Chapter 13 trustee, not just an amount to cover arrearages.
-Studies have shown that debtors who make house payments this way are more likely to have a successful Chapter 13 plan.
+In some districts, known as conduit jurisdictions, debtors are required to make their entire house payment through a Chapter 13 trustee, not just an amount to cover arrearages.
+Conduit payments permit trustees to maintain accurate recordkeeping and better oversight of the debtor’s progress and adherence to the Chapter 13 plan.

-Plan forms are usually specific to the jurisdiction in which the case is filed.
+Your Chapter 13 Plan Form may be either the Official Form or an approved local variation, depending on the jurisdiction in which a case is filed.
 Those can be found on the website for the court or the website for the Chapter 13 trustee to which the case has been assigned.